twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 - 1.)
 The middle Way

 - 2.)
-Correct One’s Mistakes in Time
+Correct One's Mistakes in Time

 - 3.)
 Are you a fool?